1–2 minutes

 This recipe is linked to Mommy’s Kitchen for Potluck Sundays and Eat at Home’s Ingredient spotlight!

-20 thoughts on “Grandma’s White Salad
+20 responses to “Grandma’s White Salad”

-1. This is one of my all time favorite family recipes.
+This is one of my all time favorite family recipes.
 Always made an appearance at Holiday gatherings.
 Thanks for the sweet memory of home Traci.

-2. My grandmother used to make something similar.
+My grandmother used to make something similar.
 I love that this brings back so many great memories.
 Good food should do that.
 Thanks for sharing this during Our Little Family Adventure’s Thanksgiving Menu Planning Event.

-1. Yes, good food should bring back memories.
+Yes, good food should bring back memories.
 Last year, we had family reunion and a big bowl of white salad was served.

 I can’t wait until I make it for Thanksgiving.
 I’ll probably be the only one who will be eating it but that’s okay.